freenas/freenas-docs/userguide/intro.rst

   from the command line.
 Type :command:`convmv` to view the available options.

+* The :command:`cloneacl` CLI utility has been added.
+It can be used to quickly clone a complex ACL recursively to or from an existing share.
+  Type :command:`cloneacl` for usage instructions.

 * These switches have been added to :ref:`freenas-debug`:
   :command:`-J` for dumping iocage information, :command:`-M` for dumping SATADOM info, and :command:`-Z` to delete old debug